mstratman/OCDEP/README.md

 Sorry I don't have a detailed assembly guide, and probably won't write one, but email me if you have questions: mark@mas-effects.com

-*Note*: The "lighthouse" led is totally optional, and you'll probably want to omit it.
+*Note*: The ["lighthouse" LED](assembly/offboard-wiring-LEDs.png) is totally optional, and you'll probably want to omit it.

 **FIXES required**: If you fabricate your own PCBs from the gerber files, they should work without modification.
 But if you purchased a PCB from me there are 2 important fixes to make: